ruby-R53/fpkg/README.md

 ### Setup

-1. Put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.
-Then, move `fpkg.conf` to `/etc/`.
-This is where all the variables used by fpkg reside.

-2. For the directory containing all packages, open `fpkg.conf` and change `$FPKG_ROOT` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!

-- **Optional:** install the bundled completion script as well, for managing your packages slightly faster.

-2.1.
-Be sure to add the bundled `.bashrc` to that work directory as well.
-It will be used in fpkg's shell.

-3. And for the text editor, it's also as simple.
-Change `$EDITOR` to your preferred one.
+1. Simply install the program by running `make`.
+By default, this will install the script itself to `/usr/local/bin/`, along with the configuration file `fpkg.conf` and the bundled `bashrc` file to `/etc/fpkg/`.
+The completion script, `fpkg.bashcomplete`, is then installed to `/usr/share/bash-completion/completions/`.

+You may then change `$PREFIX` to whatever directory you'd like the script to be installed on.

+2. Edit the configuration file `/etc/fpkg.conf` according to your setup.
+It currently has the following parameters:
+- `FPKG_ROOT`: the core, the directory where all your foreign packages are located, for fpkg to handle them.
+- `EDITOR`: set this to your preferred text editor.
+This is used to add and edit your .ii's.
+- `LESS`: this is used by the pager program, `less`, to set how it behaves.
+By default, you get:
+  - quit if the file fits in a single screen (`-F`);
+  - process ANSI escape codes for colorized output (`-R`);
-- **Optional:** set `$LESS` to your preferred options for less.
-By default, less quits if the file fits the entire screen, and its tab width is set to be 4 characters long.
+  - and tab width set to 4 characters (`-x4`).

-4. Then, run `fpkg add` to register and write the .ii's for all the packages you have on your `$FPKG_ROOT`.
+3. Then, run `fpkg add` to register and write the .ii's for all the packages you have on `$FPKG_ROOT`.

-5. Then, you can run `fpkg update` just to check if everything is working and if your stuff is up to date of course.
+4. Then, you may run `fpkg update` just to check if everything is working and if your stuff is up to date of course.

-6. That's it, you're good to go!
-And don't forget to run `fpkg help` to see some extra features too!
+5. And that's it, you're set!
+Don't forget to run `fpkg help` to see some extra features as well!

 ### Logging